AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

 - **Error Feedback**: The application must never crash on invalid user input.
 All user errors (e.g., bad command syntax, invalid dates, non-numeric amounts) must be caught and reported with a clear, actionable error message via `Ui.printError()`.
 - **Learnability**: The command syntax must be consistent.
 All commands that take arguments must use the prefix-based system (e.g., `a/`, `c/`, `d/`) to minimise the user's cognitive load.
 - **Guidance**: A comprehensive `help` command must be available to list all available commands and their syntax.
+- **Input Encoding**: The CLI accepts ASCII characters only.
+Any Unicode input outside the ASCII range is rejected with a validation error before parsing.

 ### Maintainability
 - **Separation of Concerns (SoC)**: The architecture must strictly enforce SoC.